Short review

 - Choose Desktop Cutting Plotter (AutoCAD R14) (*.dxf).

-in the same folder as your.scad
+- Save as file.dxfin the same folder as your.scadscript.

 3. Install OpenSCAD